 Late/missing work policy: Assignments and quizzes are to be completed and turned in by the date indicated.
 Please plan ahead, as late assignments will be penalized and lose 5% for each day they are late up.
-No late work will be accepted after 10 days past the due date.
-All exams must be completed within 1.5 hours and the Final exam must be completed within two hours.
-If a serious and compelling issue should arise and prevent you from turning in the assignment on time (e.g. death in the family, hospitalization), please contact me in advance and we will work out an alternative plan.
+Work submitted 10 or more days past the deadline will receive a 50% deduction.
+No late work is accepted after 20 days past the due date.
+If a serious and compelling issue should arise and prevent you from turning in an assignment on time (e.g. death in the family, hospitalization), please contact me in advance and we will work out an alternative plan.
 Please see me immediately if something in the foreseeable future is approaching.
 Deadline extensions are granted in the case of a legitimate excused absence, please reach out 48 hours before the deadline for an extension.
 My goal is to help every student effectively learn and grow in this course, as such, I will remain open and flexible.